 1. Key Mental Health Laws and Regulations in the Workplace

-However, before developing any workplace policies or strategies, HR professionals must become familiar with the diverse laws and regulations.
-These government-mandated laws and regulations will provide clear rules and guidance on how a business or organization manages employee mental health.
+That said, before crafting any policies or strategies within the workplace, HR professionals will need to become well-versed in the wide array of laws and regulations.
+These government-issued laws and regulations will outline definite rules and directions on how an organization or business handles employee mental health.

 1.1.
 Americans with Disabilities Act (ADA)